 The faculty prepares students to become school counselors who are eligible for certification by the Georgia Professional Standards Commission.
 Students become scholars and practitioners, who think critically and apply their knowledge with skill and compassion.

 Admission and Program Information

-The School Counseling Program requires a minimum of 48 hours of course work.
+Beginning with students who start the program in Fall 2018, the Counselor Education Program requires a minimum of 60 hours of course work.
 Applicants who do not have competencies in curriculum and computer technology will be required to complete courses in those areas.
 In addition, certification in school counseling by the Georgia Professional Standards Commission requires the completion of a special education course.
 Admission to the program is not guaranteed, even though an applicant may have met the minimum admission standards.

 Go to the Graduate School website and click on Our Programs, then click on School Counseling for information on: